MoscatelliMarco/medusa-plugin-blogger/README.md

 ```

 See the [Typeorm documentation](https://orkhan.gitbook.io/typeorm/docs/find-options) to understand better what every of this parameters does, keep in mind that the behavior of where is a little bit different from the one in the documentation, there are some things to take into consideration:
-- The search works using an equal condition, for keys where the value is not `id` or `tags`, for example if you want to search for an element that has the title "I like pizza", the json body that you'll need to send in the request is `{ title: "I like pizza" }`
+- The search works using an equal condition, for keys where the value is not `id` or `tags`, for example if you want to search for an element that has the title "I like pizza", the json body that you'll need to send in the request is `{ where { title: "I like pizza" } }`
 - IDs can be fetched with these two formats `blog_article_01HZHPGPY4MTR97EVX6FDDEXZE` and `01HZHPGPY4MTR97EVX6FDDEXZE`, both versions are valid
 - When adding a `tags` key to the body, they must be an array and the database will be searched for an element that has at least all the tags inside the `tags` value in the body
 - We do not yet allow searches over the body